A rising tide lifts all boats: Origins

-The phrase is commonly attributed to John F. Kennedy, who used it in a 1963 speech to combat criticisms that a dam project he was inaugurating was a pork barrel project.
+The phrase is commonly attributed to John F. Kennedy, who used it in an October 1963 speech to combat criticisms that a dam project in Arkansas that he was inaugurating was a pork barrel project.

+These projects produce wealth, they bring industry, they bring jobs, and the wealth they bring brings wealth to other sections of the United States.
+This State had about 200,000 cars in 1929.
+It has a million cars now.
+They weren't built in this State.
+They were built in Detroit.
+As this State's income rises, so does the income of Michigan.
+As the income of Michigan rises, so does the income of the United States.
+A rising tide lifts all the boats and as Arkansas becomes more prosperous so does the United States and as this section declines so does the United States.
+So I regard this as an investment by the people of the United States in the United States.

 However, in his 2009 memoir Counselor: A Life At The Edge Of History, Kennedy's speechwriter, Ted Sorensen, revealed that the phrase was not one of his or the President's own fashioning.
 It was in Sorensen's first year working for him, during Kennedy's tenure in the Senate, while Sorensen was trying to tackle economic problems in New England, that he happened upon the phrase.
 He wrote that he noticed that "the regional chamber of commerce, the New England Council, had a thoughtful slogan: 'A rising tide lifts all the boats.'"
 From then on, Kennedy would borrow the slogan often.
 Sorensen highlighted that as an example of quotes mistakenly attributed to Kennedy.

+Michael W. Moynihan, Kennedy's first spokesman for the Office of the United States Trade Representative, is also credited with being the initial drafter of the phrase in Kennedy's 1963 speech to a conference of the General Agreement on Tariffs and Trade.

 In subsequent decades, the phrase has been used to defend tax cuts and other policies in which the initial beneficiaries are high-income earners.

-In addition, the phrase (水涨船高) has been used in the Chinese language for centuries and first appeared in The Gallant Maid (兒女英雄傳), a novel by Wen Kang, a Manchu-born Qing dynasty author.